Cleanup of oil-fouled California beach could take months

 "It's a long process," said Coast Guard Captain Jennifer Williams, federal on-scene coordinator of the spill response.
 "These types of things continue on, perhaps for months, to make sure the environment is restored to its original condition."

 Fortunately, the spill was halted relatively soon after it began.
-The Texas-based company that owns and operates the pipeline, Plains All American Pipeline (PAA.N), said it shut the flow about 30 minutes after pressure irregularities were detected.
+The Texas-based company that owns and operates the pipeline, Plains All American Pipeline, said it shut the flow about 30 minutes after pressure irregularities were detected.

 TWO BEACHES CLOSED TO PUBLIC